Armenian State Symphony Orchestra

+The ensemble has also performed under the direction of conductors such as Valery Gergiev and Vladimir Spivakov.
+Its concert history includes performances with soloists such as violinists Maxim Vengerov, Sergey Khachatryan, Vadim Repin, and Zakhar Bron, as well as pianists Denis Matsuev, Vahagn Papyan, and Boris Berezovsky.
 In 2019–20, the orchestra's artist-in-residence is the violinist Maxim Vengerov and their composer-in-residence is Alexey Shor.

-In 2024, on the occasion of the 100th anniversary of French-Armenian singer, actor and composer Charles Aznavour, the Armenian State Symphony Orchestra released instrumental arrangements of his pieces for cello and orchestra.
-These arrangements will be created in collaboration with French cellist Camille Thomas and music producer and sound engineer Christopher Alder.
+In 2024, on the occasion of the 100th anniversary of French-Armenian singer, actor and composer Charles Aznavour, the Armenian State Symphony Orchestra released instrumental arrangements of his pieces for cello and orchestra with Deutsche Grammophon.
+These arrangements will be created in collaboration with French cellist Camille Thomas and music producer and sound engineer Chris Alder.